Sage-Bionetworks-Workflows/py-orca/CONTRIBUTING.md

 ### Releases

+If you are a member of the DPE team at Sage Bionetworks, you can simply publish a new release on GitHub in the Releases tab.

+1. Create a new tag which is unique and incremental to the previous version.
+This repository uses [Semantic Versioning](https://semver.org/).
+1. Monitor the GitHub Action which will be triggered by the new release.
+1. Once the Action is complete, ensure that the new release is published to PyPI and can be installed.

-If you are part of the group of maintainers and have correct user permissions on [PyPI], the following steps can be used to release a new version for `orca`:
+If you are NOT a member of the DPE team at Sage Bionetworks, but you are part of the group of maintainers and have correct user permissions on [PyPI], the following steps can be used to release a new version for `orca`: